dotkernel/dot-mail/docs/book/v5/configuration.md

 # Configuration

 Register `dot-mail` in you project by adding `Dot\Mail\ConfigProvider::class` to your configuration aggregator (to `config/config.php` for example).
-After registering the `ConfigProvider` load the configuration file (`config/mail.global.php.dist`) by removing it's `.dist` extension and adding it to the `config/autoload` folder.
+After registering the `ConfigProvider` copy the configuration file `config/mail.global.php.dist` into your project's `config/autoload/` directory as `mail.global.php`.

 The resulting `mail.global.php` contains the necessary configurations for all available transport types, message options and logging options in one place.
 The config file provides a set of default values available to all mails under the `dot-mail.default` key.